+For pathogen stress, we use country-level estimates of non-zoonotic pathogen prevalence (Fincher and Thornhill 2012) since the pathogen stress argument focuses on responses to human-to-human diseases.
+The ESM analyzes all other published pathogen stress measures (Table S8-9).
 The two theories outlined above-material security and pathogen stress-make different predictions about in-group allocations in the experiments.
 The material security hypothesis proposes that people who have access to impartial institutions that help meet basic needs through interactions with strangers will be more inclined to follow the impartial rule.
 Meanwhile, without such institutions, people will meet their basic needs by investing preferentially in in-group members.
-Thus, the material security hypothesis predicts that as access to quality public services increases and as people have the resources to meet their basic needs they will tend to follow impartial rules over favoring in-group members or self.
+Thus, the material security hypothesis predicts that as access to quality public services increases and when people have the resources to meet their basic needs they will tend to follow impartial rules over favoring in-group members or self.
 The pathogen stress hypothesis proposes that people exhibit increased in-group favoritism specifically in response to the threat of infectious disease.
 Limited exposure to infectious disease, by contrast, leads to decreased in-group favoritism.
 Thus, the pathogen stress hypothesis predicts a positive relationship between pathogen prevalence in an area and in-group allocations.